richardguarnieri/note-taker/README.md

 [![Application Image][application-image]][application-url]

 This is a web application that can be used to write and save notes.
-It uses an Express.js back end and will save and retrieve notes data from a JSON file deployed on Heroku.
+It uses an Express.js back end and will save and retrieve notes data from a JSON file.
+The application is deployed on Heroku.

 <p align="right"> - <a href="#home">Return to Home</a></p>